 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Filet mignons with roasted garlic, root vegetables, and lemon aioli
+Black Angus steaks with garlic, root vegetables, and lemon aioli

 Baste tender steaks with ghee and fresh thyme, roast turnip and potatoes to golden perfection, and dip them all in creamy, garlicky goodness.
 C’est magnifique!